To help you get 2022 off to a great start, we’ve put together a month’s worth of healthy eating ideas including handy hints from the Heart Foundation.

 Low-fat cream cheese, cucumber and radish

 It doesn’t get much easier than popping on some toast in the mornings.
 Plus, it’s another way to use up in-season fruit and get more of your 2 serves a day.
 To give toast a boost, get creative with fresh toppings.
 Mixed berries work well, as do bananas, avocados and tomatoes.
+Try some of our combos below:

 We all know we need to drink enough water throughout the day – the Australian Dietary Guidelines recommend at least 2.1L for women and 2.6L for men* – but it’s not always easy to do.
 To enjoy more of the good stuff, try adding berries, sliced apple, citrus or cucumber, or herbs to a jug, then add water and place in the fridge to chill.